ceos-seo/data_cube_ui/docs/notebook_install.md

 <a name="next_steps"></a> Next Steps
 ========
 Now that we have the notebook server setup and our examples running, you are able to play with many of our algorithms and become more familiar with the Data Cube and accessing metadata and data.
-The next step is to set up our web based user interface.
+You may also consider setting up our web-based user interface.
 You can find that documentation [here](./ui_install.md).

 <a name="faqs"></a> Common problems/FAQs
 ========